rgraz/chat-manne/exampleSite/content/french/about/_index.md

 ---
-title: "About Our Company"
+title: About Our Company
-description: "this is meta description"
+description: this is meta description
-draft: false
-bg_image: "images/featue-bg.jpg"
+bg_image: "/images/vladimir-gladkov-nppiq1xfdck-unsplash.jpg"

 ---